bradcordeiro/libedl/Readme.md

 * **Timecode(int, int, int, int, double, bool)** : Create Timecode using integers for the hours, minutes, seconds, and frames.
 A double for the frame rate and boolean for drop-frame-ness are optional, and default to *30* and *false*, respectively.
 * **Timecode(int, double, bool)** : Create a Timecode object by passing an integer frame count.
 A double for frame rate and boolean for drop-frame-ness are optional, and default to *30* and *false*, respectively.
 * **Timecode(std::string, double, bool)** : Create a timecode from a string object, formatted as "00:00:00:00".
 A double for the frame rate and boolean for drop-frame-ness are optional, and default to *30* and *false*, respectively.

+### Static Helper Functions

+If you just want to get a timecode string (formatted as "00:00:00:00") from a count of frames, you don't have to create a Timecode object.
+You can use the following static member function:

+* **std::string framesToString(unsigned int, double, bool)** : Returns a string representing a given timecode, using an unsigned integer frame count, double frame rate, and boolean for drop-frame-ness.

 ### Timecode Getters